This page gives information about Chaos Cosmos Browser in 3ds Max.

 ||V-Ray menu|| > Chaos Cosmos browser

-Chaos Cosmos Browser is part of the installation of V-Ray and does not require any other specific actions.
-You can access the downloadable content of the Chaos Cosmos Platform from within the host platform after the V-Ray installation is completed.
+Chaos Cosmos Browser is part of the installations of all Chaos renderers - V-Ray, Corona, and Vantage - and does not require any other specific actions.
+You can access the downloadable content of the Chaos Cosmos Platform from within the host platform once the renderer's installation is complete.

 To start using Chaos Cosmos, you have to sign in.
-Click the Sign in button, and then enter your Chaos credentials.
+Press the Profile icon button at the top-right corner and enter your Chaos credentials in the newly opened browser tab.

-Then you can use the buttons at the top or use the search box to find assets.
+Then you can use the buttons at the top or the search box to find assets.
+You can additionally choose between different categories and filters for date, popularity, color, and space.

 Once you choose an asset, you have to download it.
-Hover over it and click the blue icon.
+Hover over it and click the Download button.

 Another way to download an asset is to click on it.
 This reveals additional information.
-You can see the creator, the category/space/color of the asset, and other additional information.
-Note that you can see other connected assets by clicking on any of the additional information parameters.
+You can see the creator, category, space, color of the asset, and other additional information.
+Other connected assets can be filtered by clicking on any of the additional information parameters.
+Click the Download button to download the asset.

-Navigation toolbar is accessible only inside V-Ray for 3ds Max 2019 and later.
-Due to browser limitations, there is no plan to port the Navigation toolbar in older 3ds Max versions.
+The Navigation toolbar is accessible only inside V-Ray for 3ds Max 2019 and later.
+Due to browser limitations, there is no plan to port the Navigation toolbar in earlier 3ds Max versions.

 Loads the Chaos Cosmos Browser home page.